 CCO Holdings, LLC ("CCO Holdings") is a holding company whose principal assets are the equity interests in its operating subsidiaries.
-CCO Holdings is a direct subsidiary of CCH I Holdings, LLC ("CCH I"), which is an indirect subsidiary of Charter Communications, Inc. ("Charter"), Charter Communications Holdings, LLC ("CCH I"), which is an indirect subsidiary of Charter Communications, Inc. ("Charter"), Charter Communications Holdings, LLC ("CCH I"), which is an indirect subsidiary of Charter Communications, Inc. ("Charter"), Charter Communications Holdings, LLC ("Charter Holdings") and Spectrum Management Holding Company, LLC ("Spectrum Holdings").
+CCO Holdings is a direct subsidiary of CCH I Holdings, LLC ("CCH I"), which is an indirect subsidiary of Charter Communications, Inc. ("Charter"), Charter Communications Holdings, LLC ("Charter Holdings") and Spectrum Management Holding Company, LLC ("Spectrum Holdings").
 The consolidated financial statements include the accounts of CCO Holdings and all of its subsidiaries where the underlying operations reside.
 All significant intercompany accounts and transactions among consolidated entities have been eliminated.

-We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 27.5 million residential and business customers at March 31, 2018.
+We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 27.6 million residential and business customers at June 30, 2018.
+We also recently launched our mobile service to residential customers.
 In addition, we sell video and online advertising inventory to local, regional and national advertising customers and fiber-delivered communications and managed information technology ("IT") solutions to larger enterprise customers.
 We also own and operate regional sports networks and local sports, news and community channels and sell security and home management services in the residential marketplace.